Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Training and Certification Requirements

 The main training is known as PRIDE, or Parent Resources for Information, Development, and Education.
 It generally entails several sessions that span weeks or over different days.
-Subject areas covered include child development, child discipline, childhood trauma, communication, and engagements with birth families.
+Subject areas covered include child development, child discipline, childhood trauma, communication, and engagement with birth families.
 Depending on the trainers ' choice, it might be available online or face-to-face.

 Home Study and Approval Process